About non-extraction orthodontics

-Again we follow the integrative approach and co-treat with different practitioners such as osteopaths, chiropractors, massage therapists, physiotherapists, acupuncturists, GPs and naturopaths.
+Where necessary we co-treat with different practitioners such as osteopaths, breathing specialists, GPs and naturopaths.

-Using a combination of lightwire appliances for gentle expansion, build-ups bonded to the teeth for bite correction and Invisalign aligners we can offer virtually invisible orthodontic treatment and a whole-body approach to greatly enhance your health and well-being – as well as creating beautiful smiles.
+Using a combination of lightwire appliances for gentle expansion, build-ups bonded to the teeth for bite correction, and Invisalign aligners, we can offer virtually invisible orthodontic treatment, as well as creating beautiful smiles.